 - Lighting conditions: For iris scans, ensure proper lighting and avoid glare.

-- Update biometrics: If you’ve had changes due to age, injury, or manual labour, consider updating your biometrics at an Aadhaar enrolment centre.
+- Update biometrics: If you’ve experienced changes due to age, injury, or manual labour, consider updating your biometrics at an Aadhaar enrolment centre.

 - Use another finger: If you’ve registered multiple fingers, try using a different one that might scan better.